A rock pile ceases to be a rock pile the moment we contemplate it, bearing within us the image of a cathedral. — Antoine de Saint-Exupéry

 The test of a first-rate intelligence is the ability to hold two opposed ideas in mind at the same time and still retain the ability to function. – F. Scott Fitzgerald

 Accept these things about being human.
 It helps clarify why five-year and even one-year goals are hard to achieve.
 Human nature takes effect and starts the trouble.
-We relax knowing we have months or years before urgency kicks us into action.
+We relax, knowing we have months or years before urgency kicks us into action.

 I suggest you use a 90-day on and 30-day off routine.
 Here is one suggestion.
-You can modify to your needs:
+You can modify it to your needs:

 That plan gives you three 90-day on cycles and three 30-day off cycles.
 Taking breaks in December, April and August seem to fit the lifestyle and coordinate with other yearly plans and obligations.